markmacode/simbak/README.md

 ### Example usages

 Each of these examples will achieve the same reults.
 They will create a backup of `/home/projects/my_project/` and `/home/docs/important.txt` and it will store the backup in `/backups/backups` and `/local/backups`.
-The backup will be a `tar.gz` file and it will have the name of `important--yyyy-mm-dd--hh-mm-ss`, the time is stamped at the end of the backup to ensure the file is unique and not conflicting with other backups.
+The backup will be a `tar.gz` file and it will have the name of `important--YYYY-MM-DD--hh-mm-ss`, the time is stamped at the end of the backup to ensure the file is unique and not conflicting with other backups.

 #### Python script example